garaidh-new/enclaves/README.md

 to update from here.
 Be aware you'll lose changes/screw it up if you make local changes then do the above.

+If you get a Docker error at any point, trying installing docker.
+If you get an AWS error, you probably dont have creds.